51

 • One to one interviews or assessments.

-Collaborate is built into Blackboard, 51’s virtual learning environment.
+You may join Teams directly from within Blackboard, 51’s virtual learning environment from a direct link, announcement or activity stream.
 This makes it easy to use and access.
 There is no need to install any extra software on your device.
+Or you will be send a link via university email Microsoft Outlook to join.

 Where can I get further help?